Golden46/InventorySystem/docs/InventoryItem.md

 # InventoryItem
-> Base class for every item.
+> Base abstract class for every item.
 Includes all the data every item will collectively share.

 ### Public Properties
 |name|description|